Yacht Charter FAQs

-At Epic Yacht Charters BVI we strive to exceed your expectations.
+At Epic Yacht Charters we strive to exceed your expectations.
 More questions?
-Let us know how we can help you.
+Let us know how we can help you please.

 Most yachts will provide a range of amenities and extras, so please check with the crew before you arrive that you do not have to bring unnecessary items.
 This allows you to arrive carefree knowing that you can travel as light as possible.
 The most important items to remember are your travel documents and passports.
 Customs and Immigration would like to see you leave after your wonderful stay in the BVI so flight tickets booked back home is essential.
 Ensure that your passport is in date and that it will not expire whilst on your vacation in paradise.

 Remember that storage on board yachts is usually limited and it is not easy to store large hard suitcases.
 Strong duffle bags are great and are easily stored on airplanes.
 The temperature ranges from around 75f to 85f in winter and around 85f to 95f in summer.
 So you would probably spend more time in your swimsuit, shorts and T-shirts with flip flops.
 Shoes are not worn on boats and being barefoot just adds to the island style feeling.
 We recommend casual and comfortable attire on board and if you want to dress up a little for a dinner ashore or a little dancing with local entertainment, something a little more stylish may be in order.
 A light sweater and cover-up is recommended for cooler nights.
 Hats or baseball caps help keep the sun off your face.

 Your camera should definitely be on your list as you would want to share those great memories later on social media or print the photos later to show everyone what a great vacation you had.
 If you have an underwater camera or video, bring that as you may just get to take a few stunning underwater photos of the beautiful creatures of the Caribbean Sea.